Slick9000/r3dd1t/README.md

 i will try to fix all bugs as soon as possible

 ## Features
-features for r3dd1t will be based on feedback of the bot, using the feedback command or ideas i decide will improve the bot.
+features for r3dd1t will be based on feedback of the bot, using the (WIP) r~feedback command or ideas i decide will improve the bot.